ehmicky/test-each/README.md

 ### Input functions

-If an `input` is a `function`, each iteration fires it ans uses its return value instead.
-The `function` is called with the
+If a `function` is used instead of an iterable, each iteration fires it and uses its return value instead.
+The `function` is called with the [same arguments](https://github.com/ehmicky/test-each#testeachinputs-callback) as the `callback`.
-[same arguments](https://github.com/ehmicky/test-each#testeachinputs-callback)
-as the `callback`.